 9. Marketing:

-You can also find work as a freelance marketing consultant.
-Digital marketing is also a great option for people with PTSD (Post Traumatic Stress Disorder).
+You can even be your boss as a freelance marketing consultant.
+Digital marketing, which is marketing done online, is another great option for people with PTSD.

 10. Event Planner: